sib-swiss/NGS-longreads-training/docs/course_material/group_work/group_work.md

 ## Working directories

 Each group has access to a shared working directory.
-It is mounted in the root directory (`/`).
+It is mounted in the root directory (`/group_work/groupX`).
+You can add the group work directory to the workspace in VScode by opening the menu on the top right (hamburger symbol), click **File** > **Add folder to workspace** and type the path to the group work directory.